Descent II: Gameplay

+Difficulty modes

+Like Descent I, Descent II is played in one of five difficulty modes: Trainee (easy), Rookie (normal), Hotshot (hard), Ace (very hard) and Insane (very very hard).
+As the difficulty increases, robots become smarter and fire more projectiles and more rapidly and face better evasion.
+With higher difficulties, the player has fewer concussion missiles at the beginning (seven in Trainee, six in Rookie, five in Hotshot, four in Ace and three in Insane).
+Energy and shield power-ups are worth fewer points with increasing difficulties (27 in Trainee, 15 in Rookie, 12 in Hotshot, nine in Ace and six in Insane).
+Meltdown countdowns become shorter with higher difficulties (generally 90 seconds in Trainee, 60 seconds in Rookie, 45 seconds in Hotshot, 35 seconds in Ace and 30 seconds in Insane).
+Beginning with Hotshot, players get skill bonuses at the end of each mine.

+Robot generators

+Robot generators debut or first appear in Level 2.
+They generate robots in a number of waves depending on the difficulty level.
+Higher difficulties generate more robots.
+In the Insane difficulty, robot generators generate an unlimited number of robots after becoming active.

+Multiplayer mode

 Descent II also features a multiplayer mode whereby two to eight players can compete against each other in several game types, which include a deathmatch mode called Anarchy and Capture-the-Flag, in which two teams compete against each other to capture opposing flags.
 Conditions for ending the level such as maximum time limit, how long the reactor will remain invulnerable before it can be destroyed, and the number of kills to reach can be set, as can which power-ups to allow and whether players may drop surveillance cameras.
 The game also features a co-operative mode that allows up to four players to work together to complete single-player levels.
 A player can send messages and predefined taunts, handicap their ship's shields they begin with after respawning, and in Capture-the-Flag drop and pass flags to their teammates.
 Descent IIs multiplayer was designed for modems, null-modems, and local area networks, but an alternative then widely used is to use third-party software such as Kali to play the game on the Internet.
 It is possible to have DOS and Macintosh versions of the game play on the same server, providing a cross-platform experience.
 The PlayStation version has a two-player mode that requires a link cable used to connect two consoles running the same game.
 It contains the same game modes as found in the original DOS version, except for Capture-the-Flag.